-1. The Contractor shall provide for traffic in accordance with the requirements of Specification C201 - CONTROL OF TRAFFIC while undertaking the work and shall organise the work to avoid or minimise delays and inconvenience to traffic.
+- 1. The Contractor shall provide for traffic in accordance with the requirements of Specification C201 CONTROL OF TRAFFIC while undertaking the work and shall organise the work to avoid or minimise delays and inconvenience to traffic. - 2.
+Where a sign is erected before its intended use by traffic and is visible to traffic, the face of the sign shall be completely and securely wrapped in black plastic sheeting or other Exposure opaque covering, until Council's Supervising Engineer directs that the sign shall be uncovered.

+Minimise

-Minimise Inconvenience
+Inconvenience